peterjobes/jekyll-now/_posts/2019-12-18-alnwick-not-elysium.md

 categories: [Race reports]
 tags: [North East, Cross Country]
 ---
 I always said no to Cross Country.
 Marathon training was my usual excuse.
-Saturday is long run day, but really I remembered how crap it was at school running along the grassy cliff tops in the cold.
+Saturday is long run day, but really it was the memory of how crap it was at school running along the grassy cliff tops in the cold.

 This season though, I ran out of excuses.
 I’m not marathon training yet and my enjoyment of the fells made me think cross country might be worth a try.

-My first two outings have been in the Harrier League.
-It turns out this cross country running lark is popular.
+My first two outings have been in the Harrier League, and it turns out this cross country running lark is popular.
 Wrekenton proved to be a pretty dry and pleasant affair and then, as if to show how grim things can get, Aykley Heads was a mud bath of epic proportions.
 We’re talking like the fields of Agincourt kind of muddy.
 There are probably people still out there, crying for help under a foot or two of mud.

 >Aykley Heads was a mud bath of epic proportions.
 We’re talking like the fields of Agincourt kind of muddy.
 There are probably people still out there, crying for help under a foot or two of mud.